 Associate Program Director of Pulmonary and Critical Care Fellowship

-Dr. William A. Bulman is an Assistant Professor of Clinical Medicine in the Division of Pulmonary, Allergy and Critical Care.
-He is a graduate of the University of Pennsylvania School of Medicine, and he completed internships in both surgery and medicine before residency training in Internal Medicine and fellowship training in Pulmonary and Critical Care Medicine at Columbia.
-He currently serves as Director of Bronchoscopy at the Columbia University Medical Center and is a full-time member of the Critical Care Medicine faculty.
-He is part of the faculty leadership for Columbia’s Lung Cancer Screening Program, and he is the medical director of the Lung Nodule Assessment Center.
-He is also the medical director of Columbia Pulmonary Associates, a private practice group in the Columbia Lung Center.
+Dr. William A. Bulman is an Associate Professor of Medicine at Columbia University Medical Center in the Division of Pulmonary, Allergy and Critical Care.
+He is a graduate of the University of Pennsylvania School of Medicine, and he completed internships in both surgery and medicine before residency training in Internal Medicine.
+He served as a Chief Resident in Medicine and later completed fellowship training in Pulmonary and Critical Care Medicine at Columbia.
+He currently serves as Director of Bronchoscopy at the Columbia University Medical Center and is the course co-director for the Pulmonary Medicine.
+He is part of the faculty leadership for Columbia’s Lung Cancer Screening Program, and he is the medical director of the High Risk Lung Nodule Assessment Center.
+He is also the medical director of Columbia Pulmonary Associates, a private practice group in Price Center for Comprehensive Chest Care.
 His clinical interests include Interventional Bronchoscopy, advance chronic obstructive pulmonary disease, and acute respiratory failure.
 He is a research investigator in clinical trials involving bronchoscopic treatments for emphysema and studies the use of endobronchial ultrasound-guided needle aspiration in the diagnosis and staging of lung cancer.

 Education and Training

 - B.S.
 Biology Summa Cum Laude University of Scranton, Scranton PA 1989